logzio/logzio_aws_serverless/python3/kinesis/parse-json-array.md

 # Parse JSON array into multiple logs

-One of the features of our Kinesis lambda function is to parse an array of JSON objects into discrete events to Logz.io.
-That way, ElasticSearch plays nicer with these logs.
+One of the features of our Kinesis lambda function is that it parses an array of JSON objects into discrete events.
+That way, ElasticSearch plays nicer with these logs and they will be fully parsed and mapped by Logz.io.

 ##### For Example:
 For the following record: